Duchesne nurtures the heart of each girl by noticing that light within her, and seeking what excites, energizes, inspires, and even frustrates her.

 Providing on-site wellness resources for all students, Duchesne educates and inspires the whole girl.

-A registered nurse is in the clinic during school hours.
-She treats minor injuries, administers first aid, and determines when a student needs to go home or needs more advanced medical care.
-She can dispense prescription and over-the-counter medications with the appropriate parental and physician permission.
-She has current certification in CPR/AED administration.
+Two registered nurses are in the clinic during school hours.
+They treat minor injuries, administer first aid, and determine when a student needs to go home or needs more advanced medical care.
+They can dispense prescription and over-the-counter medications with the appropriate parental and physician permission.
+They have current certification in CPR/AED administration.

 All medical information and forms are managed through MAGNUS.

 Physicals are required for all new students and each year for athletes in grades 6–12.
-To print the 2016–2017 Duchesne Physical Form, click here.
+To print the current Duchesne Physical Form, click here.
+If your daughter will be participating in our grade 6-12 athletic program, please also have your child's physician fill out the Texas Association of Private and Parochial Schools (TAPPS) Physical Form.

 Current immunization records are required for all students.
 Every student enrolled in a Catholic school in the state of Texas must be immunized against vaccine preventable diseases caused by infectious agents in accordance with the immunization schedule adopted by the Texas Department of State Health Services.
 A student who fails to present the required evidence will not be accepted for enrollment.
 The only exemption to this requirement is a medical exemption stating the medical reason for exemption and signed by a licensed physician (M.D. or D.O) authorized to practice in the state of Texas.
 It must include the physician's license number.

 Only over-the-counter medications you have approved through MAGNUS can be dispensed to your child.
-No medications can be dispensed that the parent has not approved.
+These medications must be provided by the parents as the clinic does not stock medications.
 All medication sent to the clinic must come in its unopened original container.
 For daily prescription medication to be given during the school day, you must complete the daily prescription form on MAGNUS, and the medication must come with the current prescription intact.

-The Duchesne Counseling Program is available to all students, parents, and teachers.
+The Duchesne Counseling Program is available to all students.
 The program's purpose is to assist students in acquiring and developing the skills to make wise choices in life, academics, and personal relationships.
-The counselor helps students demonstrate a positive attitude toward themselves and others, develop self-responsibility, develop effective decision making skills, and enhance relationship skills.
+The counselors help students demonstrate a positive attitude toward themselves and others, develop self-responsibility, develop effective decision making skills, and enhance relationship skills.

 School success increases as students use these skills to understand and appreciate the lifelong process of learning, growing, and changing.